yingfangliang/yingfangliang/README.md

 #### I'm a Master of Analytics student at McGill with 3 years of professional experience at Qualcomm as an engineer. :woman_technologist:
 <br>
 I've been working on production efficiency improvement in various industries including semiconductor, aerospace, and apparel fabric.
 I'm fascinated by finding the logical structure behind real-world issues and getting to the bottom of it to resolve the problems.
-Knowing and witnessing how data analytics could change the game, I decided to pause my career in Taiwan and explore more in this field here in Montreal (and experience -30°C weather :snowman_with_snow:).
+Knowing and witnessing how data analytics could change the game, I decided to pause my career in Taiwan and explore more in this field here in Montreal (and experience -30°C winter :snowman_with_snow: and noice summer ☀️).
 <br><br>

 ###### You didn't ask but in case you wanna know ...